erikefe7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10 - script finds all .js files also in subfolders and deletes it

 11 - script finds number of the directories and sub-directories excluding current directory

+12 - script lists the newest 10 files in order